Register for Holt Adoptee Camp! Sign Up →

 October 2015

-Holt helps open a Mother & Child Hospital in Ethiopia
+Holt helps open the Mother and Child Health Center in Ethiopia

 October 2016

-Holt begins supporting the Red Stone School for children living near a garbage dump in Mongolia
+Holt begins supporting the Red Stone School for children in Mongolia

-Before the Red Stone School opened, children often worked alongside their parents in the Ulaanbaatar city garbage dump — searching for food or recyclables.
-Holt sponsors and donors help provide a safe, warm environment for children to learn, clean uniforms and nourishing daily meals.
-For many of these children, the meal they eat at school is the only meal they eat every day.
+Before the Red Stone School opened, children often worked alongside their parents in the Ulaanbaatar city garbage dump, searching for food or recyclables.
+At the Holt sponsor- and donor-supported Red Stone School, children receive a safe, warm environment to learn, clean uniforms and nourishing daily meals.
+For many of these children, the meal they eat at school is the only meal they eat each day.

 2017

-Holt receives grants to develop family-like care alternatives for the thousands of children living in institutions in Cambodia
+Holt receives grants to develop family-like care alternatives for children living in institutions in Cambodia

-Through research and community collaboration funded by Save the Children, USAID and GHR Foundation grants, Holt began working to develop a model of services that keeps children out of institutions and in more nurturing, family-like care — including foster care, family reunification and kinship care, and in-country adoption.
+Through research and community collaboration funded by Save the Children, USAID and GHR Foundation grants, Holt begins working to develop a model of services that keeps thousands of children out of institutions and in more nurturing, family-like care.
+Services include foster care, family reunification and kinship care, and in-country adoption.

 2018